-A research-driven snapshot of today’s evolving energy landscape.
+A research-driven snapshot of today’s evolving energy and policy landscape.

-The Research Frontier in Energy Economics and Policy serves as a natural progression from the Environmental and Climate Economics, and Energy Economics executive courses.
+The Research Frontier in Energy Economics and Policy serves as a natural progression from the Energy Economics executive course.

 Dates